NydiaGuo/APIs-AJAX/README.md

-# APIs-AJAX
+# GifTastic
-Using the GIPHY API to make a dynamic web page
+In this assignment, I used the GIPHY API to make a dynamic web page that populates with gifs of a specific choice.